dotnet-school/dotnet-streaming-aks/README.md

 docker run -p 5000:80 server
 ```

-Checkout a protobug created at `dotnet-docker-grpc-stream/Service/Protos/greep.proto`.
+Checkout a protobuf created at `dotnet-docker-grpc-stream/Service/Protos/greep.proto`.
 We will use it in next step to test our server.

 <a name="test-service"></a>

-### Step 2 - Testing a gRPC endpoint
+# Step 2 - Testing a gRPC endpoint

 Just like we can use postman to test an HTTP endpoint, we will use [BloomRPC](https://appimage.github.io/BloomRPC/.) to test our gRPC endpoint.